 When I first started working with a personal trainer, I had no idea what to expect.
 As a naïve college student, I got suckered into a contract through a big box gym (it was a pickle to get out of, let me tell ya) and got assigned to a trainer with very little experience.
-He had only a high school degree and no fitness-related certifications.
-He did teach me about muscle groups and how to strength train in the first couple of weeks, but it went south very quickly from there.
-For example, he told me to get a bagel with cream cheese after each training session, but also said I should only eat 1000 calories per day (never ever do this).
+They had only a high school degree and no fitness-related certifications.
+They did teach me about muscle groups and how to strength train in the first couple of weeks, but it went south very quickly from there.
+For example, they told me to get a bagel with cream cheese after each training session, but also said I should only eat 1000 calories per day (never ever do this).

 Now that I’ve been in the fitness industry and have been certified as a personal trainer for 10 years, I thought I’d share some red flags I wish I would have known as a client.
 There are so many incredible trainers out there, but unfortunately, there are some jokers in the mix.